-The applicant is required to demonstrate that the project will be successfully completed at his or her institution.
-The applicant must demonstrate that access to a suitable caseload or patient population will be available for study during the funding period if a clinical research project is proposed.
-If a basic science or nonclinical project is proposed, the applicant must show that adequate and appropriately equipped laboratory space will be available during the funding period.
-Research involving animals or human subjects must be approved by the institutional review board (IRB), or its equivalent.
-A copy of the approval, or pending approval, must be sent with this application.
+The applicant must demonstrate that access to suitable caseload or patient population will be available for study during the funding period if a clinical research project is proposed.
+Research involving animals or human subjects must be approved by the institutional review board (IRB), or its equivalent, and a copy of the approval or pending approval sent with this application.
 IRB approval must be documented prior to dispensation of EMF funds.